Evelynne Mess Daily: Later years

 She suffered from ill health in her later years, undergoing an operation for retinal detachment.
 In addition, acid damage to her lungs forced her to give up printmaking for two decades.
 Despite these setbacks Mess Daily continued to exhibit her artwork.
 Water Fantasy, her rendering of a mermaid, was displayed at the Cincinnati Art Museum in 1990.

 Death and legacy

 Evelynne Mess Daily died in Indianapolis on January 9, 2003, at age 100.
+One day after her 100th birthday.
 Her remains are interred at Crown Hill Cemetery in Indianapolis.

 Evelynne Mess Daily and her first husband, George Joseph Mess, were well known in the Indianapolis and Brown County, Indiana, art communities.
 Mess Daily is best known as an etcher and printmaker, although she also worked a painter and illustrator.
 In addition to art, her major legacy was supporting the development and careers of other artists and printmakers, including her husband, and as the founder of the Indiana Society of Printmakers in 1934.